 4. Majestic Mountains

-It’s a small wonder why Four Sisters Mountain is dubbed the “Chinese Alps.”
+Jagged peaks and sweeping alpine terrain have earned Four Sisters Mountain the nickname “Chinese Alps.”
 It has four serrated peaks, and its tallest, Yaomeifeng (peak of the youngest sister), soars 20,505 feet into the sky.
 Travelers will hear fascinating folktales of the Four Sisters as they explore the sapphire lakes and meadows of this subalpine terrain.
 On a hike through Shuangqiao Valley, the group passes Sun-Moon Mirror Mountain and Five-Colored Mountain, the immovable stone seeming to dance with shades of red, yellow, green, blue and white.
-Nat Hab also ventures into the Minshan Mountains to the Wild Panda Nature Reserve, then journeys to the Golden Monkey Nature Reserve, which lies in the shadows of Sichuan’s tallest mountain.
-Guests will have many opportunities to gaze at snow-crowned peaks as they wander past waterfalls, geological formations and glaciers.
+Nat Hab travelers venture into the Minshan Mountains to explore a remote wild panda reserve, then continue to the Golden Monkey Nature Reserve.
+Along the way, take in snow-capped peaks, waterfalls and limestone gorges that define this rugged mountain landscape.

 Spicy Sichuan food in China.